lavabit/libdime/docs/style.md

 ### Local Variables

-Local function variables shall be placed one indentation level in from the function declaration.
-The variable types, names, equals signs, and initilization values shall be column aligned.
+Local function variable definitions shall be placed at the current indentation level.
+Variable definitions and declarations at the same indentation level shall have names, equal signs, and initilization values column aligned.
 If only one local variable exists then a single space may be used to separate the variable type, variable name, and equals sign.

-All types shall be initialized to a meaningful value.
+All variables shall be initialized to a meaningful value.
 If no meaningful value exists yet then they shall be initialized according to the following rules.
 * integer types shall be initialized to `0` and `0L` for `long` types
 * floating types shall be initialized to `0.0F`